ttaggg/3dsmc_icp/README.md

 ## Introduction
 This is the project for the course 3D Scanning & Motion Capture at Technical University of Munich.
 The goal of this project is to compare different variants of ICP.
+- Sampling: full, uniform sampling and normal space sampling.
-- Correspondence methods: Normal Shooting, Nearest Neighbors and Nearest Neighbors with Color Information.
+- Correspondence methods: Normal Shooting, Normal Shooting with Colors, Nearest Neighbors and Nearest Neighbors with Colors.
 - Objective functions: Point-to-Point, Point-to-Plane, Symmetric ICP (all three in both linearized and full forms).

 ## Installation